Venafi/VenafiPS/README.md

 [![PowerShell Gallery Version](https://img.shields.io/powershellgallery/v/VenafiPS?style=plastic)](https://www.powershellgallery.com/packages/VenafiPS)
 ![PowerShell Gallery](https://img.shields.io/powershellgallery/dt/VenafiPS?style=plastic)

+Welcome to VenafiPS.
+Here you will find a PowerShell module to automate Venafi Trust Protection Platform core functionality as well as code signing.
+Support for Venafi as a Service has also recently been added.
+Please let me know how you are using this module and what I can do to make it better!
+Ask questions or provide feedback in the Discussions section or feel free to submit an issue.

 ## Documentation

 Documentation can be found at [http://VenafiPS.readthedocs.io](http://VenafiPS.readthedocs.io) or by using built-in PowerShell help.
 Every effort has been made to document each parameter and provide good examples.